 Linux: the X11 environment is standard and runs automatically.

-MacIntosh/MACs: Starting with operating system OS 10.5 the X11 environment is needed.
-This can be downloaded for free from http://xquartz.macosforge.org/
+MacIntosh/MACs: Starting with operating system OS 10.5 the X11 environment can be used.
+This can be downloaded for free from http://xquartz.macosforge.org/landing/.

 For operating systems Leopard and Lion the X11 environment is a part of OS X.

 This course is highly recommended for Master students in Astronomy and Astrophysics.
 Students are advised to take this course as one of the very first courses during the Master’s studies.